 Rogers Park wasn't just the first place Maria lived in Chicago, it was also the place she chose to purchase her first home.
 Not coincidentally, it is also the place her activism blossomed.
 When the housing bubble burst in 2007, and the developer of her building fled the country, Maria helped organize her neighbors to save their homes.
 Maria has been organizing and fighting with the community ever since.

-Before becoming Alderwoman, Maria Hadden was the Executive Director of Our City Our Voice, a national nonprofit organization she founded to enable communities and government across the country to redesign democracy for more empowered and equitable participation.
+Before becoming Alderwoman, Maria Hadden was the Executive Director of Our City Our Voice, a national nonprofit organization she founded to enable communities and local governments across the country to redesign democracy for more empowered and equitable participation.
 Her expertise in public participation is grounded in grassroots organizing efforts for social change.

 Serves on the Social Capital Committee of the Cook County Commission on Social Innovation.

-Work on the local level with organizations fighting for progressive causes like Network 49 and United Working Families.
+Works locally with organizations fighting for progressive causes like Network 49 and United Working Families.

 Is a member of Network 49, the independent political organization fighting for progressive issues in the 49th Ward, and a member of the board of the Democratic Party of the 49th Ward.

 Natalia Vera, Maria's partner of 10 years, is the proud daughter of an immigrant from Puebla, Mexico, and was raised by a hard-working single mom.
 Natalia and her three siblings are fortunate to be part of a large family, most of whom reside in Puebla.
 She works as Senior Research Paralegal for the American Bar Association’s Center for Professional Responsibility and serves on the Board of Directors of the Chicago Council of Lawyers.
 Natalia also serves as Secretary on the Steering Committee of Network 49, Rogers Park’s independent political organization, and for the last five years, has served on the LSC at Kilmer elementary.